|One of today’s jobs|

 I’d love to know the answer and more importantly the solution as I have a world to change and not enough time to do it in.
 So I’d rather not have to think about how to get nasty marks off the carpet.

-Meantime, today – my day off from paid work – will be spent cleaning my squalid house because I can no longer stand it.
+Meantime, today – a day off from paid work – will be spent cleaning my squalid house because I can no longer stand it.